 Winter Weather and Our Lawns

-Even though you might not be thinking about your lawn when the snow has fallen, the weather we experience during those long, cold winter months has an effect on your lawn.
-While there isn’t much we can do to combat the negative impacts of extreme cold, snow or temperature fluctuations, it is important to be informed so there can be more of a proactive approach to anything mother nature may throw at us no matter the season!
+This “Winter” we’ve been having has been lackluster to say the least.
+However, each winter has different effects on our lawns based on the weather we experience.
+While there isn’t much we can do to combat the negative impacts of extreme cold, snow, or temperature fluctuations, it is important to be informed so there can be more of a proactive approach to anything mother nature may throw at us no matter the season!

 Farmers Almanac Predictions

 The weather plays a huge factor in the decisions we make as lawn care professionals.
-While the forecasts are not always 100% accurate, it allows us to have a general understanding.
+While the forecasts are not always 100% accurate, they allow us to have a general understanding.
 In combination with the daily weather forecasts from reliable meteorologists, we use the Farmers Almanac to help predict more long-term trends.
-Prepare for colder-than-normal temperatures with less than-average snowfall.
+So far, it has been warm and wet.
+But be they say to prepare for colder-than-normal temperatures with less-than-average snowfall.
 Sounds like fun!

-Grubs are one of the most turf damaging insects that we are plagued with each season.
+Grubs are one of the most turf-damaging insects that we are plagued with each season.
 When they breed in late August/early September, those larvae grow underneath the soil.
 If we have a milder winter, it reduces the frost within the soil to a very shallow depth.
 If the grubs happen to have found their home below that frost line, you will be in line for more of an infestation.
-When we have a winter that is deeply cold, that frost line becomes deeper and therefore tends to kill off more grub larvae that is hibernating within the soil.
+When we have a deeply cold winter, that frost line becomes deeper and therefore tends to kill off more grub larvae that is hibernating within the soil.

 More Snowfall means Vole damage and Snow Mold